Call us on 01702 555560

 These rights of light can arise -

-If you are developing a property you should be aware that your neighbours will have a Right of Light.
+If you are developing a property you should be aware that your neighbours have a Right of Light.
 This means that if your development affects the light they receive they may be entitled to compensation.
 You can decide to try and identify all the affected parties and seek to negotiate with them prior to development.
 This can be time consuming, costly and uncertain since it is difficult to identify all of the affected interests.
 For example there may be freeholders, leaseholders and other financial interest which can be difficult to identify.

 The use of neighbouring property can be a factor in deciding the detrimental affect.
 As you would expect residential occupants would have a greater expectation of a right of light than a commercial tenant but nevertheless they can both suffer damage and expect compensation.
+An affected neighbour could take out an enforcement action in respect of their right of light and the threat of this or an injunction can have serious financial implications for your development.
+Many developers now choose to arrange Rights of Light Indemnity Insurance to provide cover against the affects of an injunction or enforcement action.

 Please contact: